fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/y-axis-in-fusiontime.md

 Grid bands are horizontal bands running along with the canvas.
 They enable easier visual reference while panning the chart.
 FusionTime gives you support for alternate grid bands on the y-axis.

+> Grid bands are not applicable for log type of y-axis.

 Refer to the image below:

 <img src="{% site.BASE_URL %}/images/y-axis-grid-band.png" alt="Data Markers" width="680" height="400">